A Complete Bible Study on the Gifts of the Holy Spirit

 The Gifts of the Holy Spirit are a profound aspect of God’s work among His people, designed for the edification of the Church and the furtherance of His kingdom.
 These gifts, distinct from the fruit of the Holy Spirit, empower believers to serve others and fulfill their God-given purposes.
-To fully understand these gifts and their application today, we must explore their nature, purpose, and how they manifest in the present age.
+To understand these gifts and their application today, we must explore their nature, purpose, and how they manifest in the present age.

 What Are the Gifts of the Holy Spirit?

-The Gifts Listed in Romans 12:6–8
+The Gifts Listed in Romans 12:6, 8

 Prophecy

 Prophecy involves declaring God’s truth, whether foretelling future events or speaking words of encouragement, correction, or revelation.
+It is meant to strengthen people, not to draw attention to the speaker.

-1 Corinthians 14:3: “But he who prophesies speaks edification and exhortation and comfort to men.”
+“But he who prophesies speaks edification and exhortation and comfort to men.”
+(1 Corinthians 14:3)

 Ministry (Serving)